woestreich/personalsite/content/photos.md

   show_post_thumbnail: false
 ---

-While I am very much an amateur in this area, I find joy in the detailed look we can get at animals and habitats through photography!
+While I am very much an amateur in this area, I find joy in the detailed look we can get at animals and habitats through photography.
+Much like conducting research, I find that watching and photographing wildlife can inspire a sense of wonder for the natural world.
+I hope to foster this sense of appreciation in all elements of my work.

 <img src="../img/capuchin.jpeg" style="width:100%; border:1px solid; margin-right: 20px" alight="left">
 <sup>A white-faced capuchin (Cebus imitator) extracting juice from a lime to apply as a topical anti-parasite medication (a behavior sometimes referred to as "anointing").
 Photo taken on the Osa Peninsula, Costa Rica.</sup>